33 Very Good Reminders for When You’re Feeling Lonely

 So, what can you do?

 There is a balance to be had here.
 To deal with loneliness in a healthy way, try to acknowledge it without internalizing it or getting bogged down by all the sad emotions.
-When thoughts like, I’ll never find people who understand me, so why try? come up, take time to confront these feelings, give yourself a healthy dose of self-compassion, and create a plan of action and connection.
+When thoughts like, Why does everyone hate me? or I’ll never find people who understand me, so why try? come up, take time to confront these feelings, give yourself a healthy dose of self-compassion, and create a plan of action and connection.

 And, no, combating loneliness doesn’t always have to involve throwing yourself into a pickleball league or texting a bunch of friends until someone responds.
-One way to deal with loneliness on your own is by giving yourself a pep talk and countering your negative self-talk with more compassionate affirmations.
+One way to not feel as lonely on your own is by giving yourself a pep talk and countering your negative self-talk with more compassionate affirmations.
 These brief encouraging statements have helped me and my clients pull ourselves out of many a funk.
 They can remind us that it’s possible to feel more positive (or even neutral) emotions and empower us to make healthy changes to feel better.

 If it feels awkward and forced to look in the mirror and tell yourself you're awesome and worthy and fun to be around, maybe you just haven't found the right mantra to validate and navigate your lonely feels.
 Don't worry, I've got plenty.
 Here’s a virtual hug and some reminders that you can read, set as your screensaver, or say aloud to help you emerge from your solitude and maybe even learn from it.